30 Awesome Things to do in Melbourne

 30. Bourke St Mall and Melbourne Central

-There’s plenty of places to go shopping in Melbourne, but the best are perhaps Bourke Street Mall and Melbourne Central.
+There’s plenty of places to go shopping in Melbourne, but the best is perhaps Bourke Street Mall and Melbourne Central.

 Melbourne Central is more of a mall, as it occupies multiple levels and has a multitude of shops.
 There’s a gym, and restaurants as well as the shops, so it’s definitely worth checking out!